malvat/TypingPractice/README.md

 # TypingPractice
-a web app to help myself type faster
+a typing practice web application that looks good, built in HTML CSS JavaScript

 ## Things used in the project
 - HTML5 CSS